Is there availability at The Amy?

 Can I have a pet?

-Up to 2 cats are allowed with a $200.00 extra pet deposit and signed pet agreement.
-Dogs are not allowed in our apartments.
+Up to 2 pets are allowed with a $200.00 extra pet deposit and signed pet agreement.
 Caged animals (such as reptiles and rodents) are allowed upon approval from the Leasing Office.
 CHNW follows Fair Housing Laws in reference to service and therapy animals.
 Please contact the Leasing Office regarding service and therapy animals.

 Are the apartments furnished?

 The Amy is the only CHNW property in Portland that has furnished units.
 All studios in The Amy have a murphy bed with a full-sized mattress, a desk, and a chair.
 One-bedrooms are not furnished, and ADA studios will have ADA compliant furniture.